-After years of battle, creation, and destruction, Kolt and the SPARQ team gain the Coordinate Key rights to set the Blink destination.
+After years of battle, creation, and destruction, Kolt and the SPARQ team gain the Coordinate Key rights to set the first Blink destination.

-The SPARQ team leads Earth on a mission to rehydrate the planet and return to the Sol system.
+The SPARQ team leads Earth on a mission to rehydrate the planet and then return to the Sol system.

-The earth is out of water.
+The Earth is out of water.

 Desperate times…

+Pick a path

+<<Do you want to watch Kolt fall?>>

+Go to: Meet the team

+<<Do you take the initiative?>>

+Go to: The fall

+<<Do you want a News update?>>

+Go to: Meet Solomon and the Cinja (sounds like “singe-ah" – these little reconnaissance bots are trained and act as the eyes and ears in the greater world.
+They are fast, independent, long-range, capable of evasion, armed, and rogues of the net.
+Their primary role is to bring intel to the team and Solomon.
+Their primary goal is to gather information from the fragmented internet and lost data stores.)

+The Fall

 Just below the exosphere, two figures can be seen chaotically tumbling in a freefall back to Earth.

 Now, on June 8th, 2087 at precisely 3:41.73 PM, the planets in the Sol system came into perfect alignment for the biggest, bravest move humanity had ever done yet.